rackerlabs/docs-server-virt/docs/manage-your-virtual-machine/manage-vdisk/shrink-vdisk.rst

 For vDisks that serve as a non-system partition, complete the following
 steps:

-1. Request that we add a smaller vDisk to a datastore.:ref:`add-vdisk`.
+1. Request that we add a smaller vDisk to a datastore. :ref:`add-vdisk`.
 2. Request that we migrate your data from the larger vDisk to the smaller vDisk.
-3. Request that we delete the larger vDisk:ref:`delete-vdisk`.
+3. Request that we delete the larger vDisk :ref:`delete-vdisk`.

 For vDisks that serve as a system partition in the OS, you can request that we reimage your VM, or you can complete the following steps: